-(7) "Concessions" means assent to repayment of a debt on terms more favorable to an individual than the terms of the contract between the individual and a creditor.
+(7)(8) "Concessions" means assent to repayment of a debt on terms more favorable to an individual than the terms of the contract between the individual and a creditor.

-(8) "Day" means calendar day.
+(8)(9) "Day" means calendar day.

-(9) "Debt-management services" means services as an intermediary between an individual and one or more creditors of the individual for the purpose of obtaining concessions, but does not include:
+(9)(10) "Debt-management services" means services as an intermediary between an individual and one or more creditors of the individual for the purpose of obtaining concessions, but does not include:

-(A) legal services provided in an attorney-client relationship by an attorney licensed or otherwise authorized to practice law in this State; or
+(A) legal services provided in an attorney-client relationship, if:

+(i) the services are provided by an attorney who:

+(I) is licensed or otherwise authorized to practice law in this state;